 Qualified assistance organizations include, but are not limited to, any school within a Texas independent school district, assistance organizations benefiting education within the community, as well as non-profits of a similar nature.

 "If the chief business officer determines that the equipment is not needed for any department, that it is not practical to store the equipment for possible future use, and that the equipment can be used for instructional purposes, it shall be made available to a public school, school district, or an assistance organization designated by the school district at a price or for other consideration agreeable to the U.T.
 System and the public school, school district, or the assistance organization in accordance with TEXAS GOVERNMENT CODE Section 2175.304(b) before disposing of the property in another manner.
 Preference must be given to a public school or school district or to an assistance organization designated by the school district before disposing of the property in another manner."

 "Donations of university assets are only to be undertaken by the Surplus Property department unless permission is granted by Inventory Services for a specific case."

 Surplus Property promotes a sustainable campus and community through good stewardship—one of our core values—and by supporting the university's conservation goals.
 Below are some of the ways we contribute to these important efforts:

 Facilities Services has established a Surplus Reuse Store!
 Check out our Facebook page!

 The Surplus Reuse Store operates using a sustainable model focused on recovering, repurposing, renewing and reselling university assets.
-Currently, all surplus items are sold in large lots at public auction three or four times per year.
-The new Surplus Store will be another way you can own a piece of UT legally and at a reasonable price!
+Currently, all surplus items are sold via online auctions on a weekly basis.
+The new Surplus Reuse Store will be another way you can own a piece of UT at a reasonable price!

-Items you can find at the Surplus Store:
+Items you can find at the Surplus Reuse Store: